Common Names

 Clinical Summary

 A popular herb often confused with Asian or Panax ginseng, American ginseng has unique medicinal properties.
 It is frequently used in Chinese medicine to nourish “Yin” (1).
 American ginseng is also used in supplemental form to improve athletic performance, strength, and stamina, and to treat diabetes and cancer.
-The saponin glycosides, also known as ginsenosides or panaxosides, are thought responsible for the herb’s biological effects.
+Saponin glycosides, also known as ginsenosides or panaxosides, are thought responsible for its biological effects.
 In lab studies, ginsenosides have both stimulatory and inhibitory CNS effects (4), can alter cardiovascular tone, enhance humoral and cellular-dependent immunity, and exert anticancer effects (15) (16) (28).
-Other lab studies suggest enhanced anticancer activities when combined with antioxidants (14), synergistic effects with 5-fluorouracil (17), and protection against oxidative stress in irradiated human lymphocytes (18).
+Other preclinical studies suggest enhanced anticancer activities when combined with antioxidants (14), synergistic effects with 5-fluorouracil (17), and protection against oxidative stress in irradiated human lymphocytes (18).

 Studies in humans are limited.
 Current data suggest that American ginseng may help improve glucose control in diabetics (2) (6) (29) (30) and that it is safe for long-term use (25).
-It had a modest effect in reducing number and severity of colds (12), and enhanced working memory in young (21) and middle-aged (27) healthy adults, and patients with schizophrenia (24).
+It has a modest effect in reducing number and severity of colds (12), and may enhance working memory (21) (24) (27).

 Mechanism of Action